 Some countries may also require you to have a medical, police check or other documents before your visa is approved.

 Failure to submit all of these documents and evidences may result in your visa being rejected, often with little chance of appeal.
 Before applying for your visa, please read all details carefully on the official Citizen and Immigration Canada website Guide 5269 - Applying for a Study Permit Outside Canada.
 For more details, visit the sites listed below.

 Studying in Canada: Study Permits- WHO can apply?

 Apply for a Canadian Study Permit with Form IMM 1294

 If you have concerns regarding you eligibility for a study permit, it may be beneficial to obtain an immigration consultant.
 There are several here in Vancouver or you could locate one in your home town.
 As they are government certified and specialize in this area, they often have better success with acceptance rates.

 If you are requiring a study visa for entry into Canada to study with Lost Boys, you may want to consult with a certified Canadian immigration consultant.

-Should you decide to use another consultant please consider that only Certified Canadian Immigration Consultants are regulated by Immigration Consultants of Canada Regulatory Council (CSIC) to be authorized representatives recognized by the Canadian government.
+Should you decide to use another consultant please consider that only Regulated Canadian Immigration Consultants are regulated by ICCRC (Immigration Consultants of Canada Regulatory Council) to be authorized representatives recognized by the Canadian government.
+ICCRC

 Work off campus